Acupressure

 What to expect from an acupressure session

-To begin, your acupressure practitioner will ask you about your general health as well as the specific concern which you would like to address.
-The practitioner will check your pulse at both wrists and devise an acupressure sequence[18] that is intended to restore an optimal flow of qi through your system.
+To begin, your acupressure practitioner will ask you about your general health as well as the specific concern that you would like to address.
+The practitioner will check your pulse at both wrists and devise an acupressure sequence[1] that is intended to restore an optimal flow of qi through your system.

 You will not need to remove your clothes, and you will usually be invited to lie on a padded treatment table.
 Although the practitioner will usually use their fingertips or thumbs to apply pressure, sometimes they might use an elbow[19], blunt instrument, or other means to stimulate your pressure points.
 The treatment typically takes about an hour, and some people report feeling a little light-headed[20] afterwards, although this does not persist for very long.

 As with any exercise or wellness program, please consult your medical professional before commencing acupressure.
-Although this is a low-risk modality, caution is advised if you suffer from severe osteoporosis, a bleeding disorder or if you are taking blood-thinning medication[21].
-Some pressure points should be avoided if you are or might be pregnant due to a possible risk of miscarriage[22]
+Although this is a low-risk modality, caution is advised if you suffer from severe osteoporosis, a bleeding disorder or if you are taking blood-thinning medication.
+Some pressure points should be avoided if you are or might be pregnant due to a possible risk of miscarriage.

 If you have a fracture or other health issue, or any concerns at all, also speak to your acupressure practitioner, who will be happy to advise you whether this modality is suitable for you, and adjust the treatment as needed to suit your requirements.